Special Track on Physically Grounded AI (PGAI)

 Robotics, computer vision, activity recognition, and the many other disciplines where computers interface to physical environments have proven to be a major source of inspiration and crucial new insights into artificial intelligence.
 Physical grounding provides ready access to a challenging, real problems of perception and action with rich source of data and the related stochastic effects.
 Further, applications of physically grounded AI have enormous potential to improve research, learning, entertainment, commerce, and society as a whole.

-The special track invites research papers on AI techniques, systems and concepts applied to physically grounded systems including activity recognition, robotics, and machine perception.
+This special track includes research papers on AI techniques, systems and concepts applied to physically grounded systems including activity recognition, robotics, and machine perception.

-Papers should either describe related research or clearly explain how the work addresses problems in physically embodied agents, opportunities, or issues underlying such systems.
+Papers will either describe related research or clearly explain how the work addresses problems in physically embodied agents, opportunities, or issues underlying such systems.
 Relevant topics include the following:

 - AI for Robotics